WhiteflagProtocol/whiteflag-standard/wf-specification.md

 #### 4.2.1.6 Message Code Field

 The `MessageCode` field specifies the message type.
-The contents of the field must be a 1 byte UTF-8 encoded alpha-numeric character value corresponding with a message type defined in this specification.
+The contents of the field must be a 1 byte UTF-8 encoded alphanumeric character value corresponding with a message type defined in this specification.

 A message with an invalid, i.e. undefined, message code, must be ignored.